MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/provisioning/Export-ProvisioningPackage.md

 ### -PackageId

-Specifies the ID of the Package to be extracted.
+Specifies the ID of the package to be extracted.

 ```yaml
 Type: String